rmehta125/Research_Portfolio/Miscibility/README.md

 ## Results

-Although this project is still just getting started, there are a few preliminary results that show the direction we are taking this study.
 Shown below are plots for the evolution of peak temperature and pressure throughout the simulation.

 <div align="center">